vatsanatech/OneFeed-Android-SDK/README.md

 2. SignUp at [OneFeed](http://www.onefeed.ai/) and create a new application to integrate with

-3. Gather the API_KEY and APP_ID from the Viral9 Dashboard
+3. Gather the API_KEY and APP_ID from the OneFeed Dashboard

 4. Import OneFeed SDK in your project